 As a teacher, Roth says he encourages students to confront situations and ideas to which they are not accustomed, and provide the tools with which they can better make sense of issues and communicate their ideas.
 “My broader goal is to provide students with the tools to search out new perspectives on whatever topics we focus on in class, weigh evidence, judge the logic of arguments, and be able to formulate arguments of their own."

 Joshua Hotaka Roth teaches courses in political and legal anthropology, economic anthropology, research methods, anthropology of Japan, the United States, and Asian/Pacific/American studies.
-His research interests include migration, ethnic minorities and diasporas, industry, risk, popular culture, and communications technologies.
-His area specialties are Japan, Brazil, and Asian Americas.
+His research interests include ethnic minorities and diasporas, migration, work, play, risk, and care.

 Areas of Expertise

 Migration and ethnic minorities; risk and governance; car cultures and driving; consumption and exchange.
 Area specializations are Japan, Brazil, and Asian Americas

 - Ph.D., M.A., Cornell University